CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 A domain user which is a member of the local Administrators group on all Application Servers and Load Balancer Server must be available to run the installation scripts.
 This is a pre-requisite of Microsoft Service Fabric, which is the HA platform that Cortex Innovation is built upon.

-A local or domain user which is a member of the local Administrators group on the Web Application Server must be available to run the Application Pools for Gateway and Debugger.
-This user must be given `Log on as a service` and `Log on as a batch job` permissions otherwise the Application Pools will not be able to run.
+Local or domain users must be available to run the Application Pools for Gateway and Debugger.
+These users must be given `Log on as a service` and `Log on as a batch job` permissions otherwise the Application Pools will not be able to run.

 #### Antivirus Exclusions